The Cipher Solver Series

 Topple is a new online magazine that can be printed out and solved with pen and paper, the old-fashioned way.
 The price of each issue is just a meager $1, and for that amount you get a PDF of about 10 pages and up to 20 puzzles.

-The authors of the magazine have put efforts to provide a large variety of puzzles, so that everyone will find something they like.
+The magazine authors have worked hard to offer a wide range of puzzles for everyone to enjoy.
 There are interesting trivia questions, rebuses, grid logic puzzles, as well as some unique challenges I have never encountered before.
 The number of puzzles in the magazine keeps increasing with each next issue:

 Issue 1: 7